Autism Scholarship Program

 A parent can obtain an application to participate in the Autism Scholarship Program on ODE’s Website or by calling OEC at (614) 466-2650 (toll-free 877-644-6338).
 The resident district completes the district assurance form included in the parent application.

-Application can be submitted to OEC any time during the year.
+The application can be submitted to OEC any time during the year.
 Once the application is reviewed, OEC sends a letter to the parent informing them if the application has been approved or denied.
 The office also sends a copy of this letter to the child’s resident district.

 The scholarship can only pay for services specified on the child’s IEP and does not pay for tuition.
 Services must be obtained from ODE-approved providers, such as Peak Potential Therapy, who is qualified to provide the specific services indicated on the IEP.